Skip to main content

 24 mentions Positive Neutral Negative

-The music in the game has received largely negative feedback, with many reviewers finding it repetitive, dull, and lacking the boldness needed to enhance the gameplay experience.
-Comparisons to other games, like WarioWare, highlight a significant deficiency in variety and energy, leading to a shallow atmosphere that detracts from the overall enjoyment.
-While some players appreciated unique themes for each level, the consensus is that the soundtrack fails to create an engaging or memorable experience.
+The music in the game has received mixed reviews, with many players finding it repetitive, dull, and lacking the boldness needed to enhance the gameplay experience.
+Comparisons to other games, like WarioWare, highlight a significant deficiency in variety and energy, leading to a sense of frustration among players.
+However, some users appreciate the unique themes for each level and the overall catchy soundtrack, suggesting that while the music has potential, it ultimately falls short of expectations.

 • “What’s also great is that each level has a unique music theme.”